tomtalp/Djangorient/README.md

 # Djangorient
-An OrientDB backend for Django based on Rexster & Bulbs
+An OrientDB backend for Django